YuliaAsIs/Current-and-Future-Technological-Trends/data-wrangling.md

 ## 3. Identified and Removed Inconsistencies

-I removed duplicates and handled inconsistencies in the `Country` column.
+To ensure accuracy, I identified and removed duplicate rows and cleaned up inconsistent values in the Country column.
+There were no duplicates.

 ```python
 print(f"Number of duplicate rows: {df.duplicated().sum()}")

 df = df.dropna(subset=['Country'])

 country_dict = {